Flexible barge

-History
+Iterations

 This test ended on April 29 when the fabric of one of the two bags under tow developed a tear.
 There are various reasons why it has been difficult to gain support for demonstrating the viability of waterbag technology in California and around the world.
 A novel, Water, War, and Peace, has been completed that details the solutions waterbag technology offers to the complex political problems surrounding water issues throughout the Middle East, the United States, and the world.

+Nordic Water Supply

 The Norwegian company Nordic Water Supply developed a 10.800 m3 bag in 1997 under an agreement with the Turkish government to transport freshwater to Northern Cyprus.
 Within two years at least 7 million m3 of water had to be delivered annually at a cost of €2.7M per year, with volumes growing over time, but the actual transport only amounted to 4 million m3 in four years and the contract was discontinued by Turkish authorities.
 As a result, NWS went out of business and was de-listed from the Oslo Stock Exchange in 2003.
 NSW's waterbag technology was acquired by the Monohakobi Institute of Technology in Japan.

+Refresh Waterbag

 The REFRESH waterbag was developed by a consortium of companies and research institutes from Greece, Spain, Italy, Turkey and the Czech Republic within two European FP7 projects, REFRESH (running from 2010 to 2012) and the follow-up XXL-REFRESH (running from 2013 to 2015).
 The first project was focused on validation of the concept of modular waterbag; it developed a small scale prototype of 200 m3 capacity, tested in Greece in 2012.
 The second project was focused on scale-up and partial redesign of the REFRESH system.
 At the end of the second project the REFRESH waterbag concept reached commercial scale and a 2500 m3 system made of five 500m3 modules was tested offshore Spain in 2015.
 The length of the waterbag was 60 m long.

 The REFRESH concept is different from concepts of waterbag proposed earlier, based on huge monolithic containers (as the one proposed by Nordic Water Supply) or "trains" of smaller containers each one being sealed in itself (as the Spragg bag).
 The REFRESH waterbag is made of a series of modules, each one being a cylinder open at both bases, joined by watertight zippers.
 This makes it possible to perform all "dry" operations on ground at the level of single modules, overcoming the handling problems of monolithic containers and improves the behaviour in navigation with respect to the "trains" of connected bags.